Punjab Kings: 2014 CLT20

 Kings XI Punjab qualified for the 2014 Champions League Twenty20 as they finished runners-up in the 2014 IPL.
 They were placed in Group B along with the Hobart Hurricanes (Australia), the Barbados Tridents (West Indies), the Cape Cobras (South Africa) and the Northern Knights (New Zealand).

 Kings XI's first match was in their home stadium, the PCA Stadium, Mohali where they beat Hobart Hurricanes by five wickets, overhauling Hobart's 144–6 in 17.4 overs.
 Thisara Perera was named the Man Of The Match with 2–17 and 35.
 Glenn Maxwell top scored in the game with 43.
 They also won the second match beating the Barbados Tridents by four wickets.
-They won their third match of the competition against the Northern Knights and qualified for the semi finals.
+They won their third match of the competition against the Northern Knights and qualified for the semi-finals.
 They continued to win their final group match against the Cape Cobras but were knocked out of the tournament at the semi-final stage with a disappointing defeat against their IPL rivals the Chennai Super Kings, who went on to win the tournament.

-2015 IPL season
+Heartbreak (2015-2020)

 George Bailey continued to lead the side during the 2015 season.
 The team won just three of the 14 games and finished eighth in the league.
 David Miller finished the season as top scorer with 357 runs and Anureet Singh finished the season as the top wicket taker with 15 wickets.

-2016 IPL season

 David Miller and Murali Vijay captained the team in the first and second half of the 2016 season respectively.
 The team finished eighth once again with only four wins.
 Murali Vijay was the top scorer with 453 runs and Sandeep Sharma was the top wicket taker with 15 wickets.

-2017 IPL season

 Virender Sehwag joined as head coach as the team looked to recover from two back-to-back last-place finishes in the league.
 Glenn Maxwell was appointed as the captain.
 Eoin Morgan, Darren Sammy and Hashim Amla joined the likes of David Miller in the team.
 The team missed out on a place in the play-offs by a last game defeat to the Rising Pune Supergiant and ended the season in fifth, winning seven out of their 14 games.
 Hashim Amla finished the season as top scorer with 420 runs including two centuries, and Sandeep Sharma was the top wicket taker with 17 wickets.